dcneiner/blu-generator/README.md

 Used to execute any after commands set in the `.commands.json` file via `drudgeon`.

 ### ask()
-Sends the prompts specified in the `.prompts.js` file to `inquirer` and then sets the generator's `answer` property to the results.
+Sends the prompts specified in the `.prompts.js` file to `inquirer` and then sets the generator's `answer` property to the results. _This is automatically called during `prompting` unless your generator also defines an `prompting` method or section.
+In that case, call `this.ask()` within the `prompting` step of your generator to use this behavior._

 ### writeTemplate()
-Copies all files from the generator's templates folder to a matching structure in the target, passing any file ending with a `.blu` extension to `lodash`'s template engine before its written.
+Copies all files from the generator's templates folder to a matching structure in the target, passing any file ending with a `.blu` extension to `lodash`'s template engine before its written. _This is automatically called during `writing` unless your generator also defines an `writing` method or section.
+In that case, call `this.writeTemplate()` within the `writing` step of your generator to use this behavior._

+### installDependencies()
+This is not a special blu method, but this yo method it is automatically called during `install` unless your generator also defines an `install` method or section.
+In that case, call `this.installDependencies()` within the `install` step of your generator to use this behavior.

 ## Concepts